kyletolle/talks/denver_startup_week_webooks/index.md

 ------

-They may not are about webhooks at first, but
+They may not care about webhooks at first, but

 ## Clients can grow into them
 ___